damian-ontivero/servertree/README.md

     flask run

 ## TODO
+* Fix user role "observador" to be able to edit its own user.
+* Fix user role "observador" to not be able to edit/delete access/service.
 * Fix edit user keeping same email (Should be possible).
 * Fix edit server using an existing name (Should not be possible).
 * Create module for environment.